 Since finishing university and being thrown into the working world, my love for health and fitness has not faded.
-I have applied this principle to the extreme and challenged my limits by partaking in numerous bodybuilding and physique fitness competitions, securing top 3 placings.
+I have applied this principle to the extreme and challenged my limits by partaking in 5+ bodybuilding and physique fitness competitions at regional and national level, securing top 3 placings.
 I do not claim to be a fitness pro, but through my knowledge and experience, I want to demonstrate and encourage you that even with a busy schedule you can still adopt a healthy lifestyle.

 Health and fitness initially became a necessity for me, having taken part in various contact sports including boxing and American football, however I had never really valued the importance of my health.
 It wasn’t until I was at university when I began to educate, develop and appreciate the importance of exercising correctly and fuelling my body with the right nutrients; which is now engraved into my daily lifestyle.